codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Docker</b></summary>

-The service is shipped with a few docker compose files to get you started, all of which are automated with a Makefile to make things consistent.
+The service is shipped with a few Docker compose files to get you started, all of which are automated with a Makefile to make things consistent.

 #### Quick Start

-From the boilerplate root folder, run the quick-start target from the Makefile
+From the boilerplate root folder, run the quick-start target from the Makefile.

 ```bash
 make quick-start